kcavagnolo/blog/_posts/2015-08-04-quick-spark-on-aws.md

 With the keys on your machine and in your AWS account, you can now build a cluster:
 <br><br>
 {% highlight tcsh %}
-[local]$ aws emr create-cluster --name SparkCluster --release-label emr-4.2.0 --applications Name=Spark --ec2-attributes KeyName=my-key-pair --instance-type m3.xlarge --instance-count 3 --use-default-roles
+[local]$ aws emr create-cluster --name SparkCluster --release-label emr-4.2.0 --applications Name=Spark --ec2-attributes KeyName=MyKeyPair --instance-type m3.xlarge --instance-count 3 --use-default-roles

 {
     "ClusterId": "j-2036HWS8HJGNM"